AI-in-Health/MedLLMsPracticalGuide/README.md

 </h5>

-This is an actively updated list of practical guide resources for medical large language models (LLMs).
+This is an actively updated list of practical guide resources for Medical Large Language Models (Medical LLMs).
 It's based on our survey paper: [A Survey of Large Language Models in Medicine: Progress, Application, and Challenge](https://arxiv.org/abs/2311.05112).

 ## ⚡ Contributing